-Though directionally the IRF requirements have been generally well received, they have been inconsistently communicated and implemented to key stakeholders, specifically merchants.
+Though directionally the IFR requirements have been generally well received, they have been inconsistently communicated and implemented to key stakeholders, specifically merchants.
 To deliver the transparency and choice options, they do require significant effort by most stakeholders, including merchants that request the changes, to ensure implementation.
-There is a concern of "be careful of what you ask for".
 Significant implementation considerations are imposed to deliver the required convenience, choice, transparency and cost savings.

-5.2.9 Article 7 - Scheme/Processing Separation
+5.2.10 Article 7 - Scheme/Processing Separation

-Equally from 9th June 2016, Article 7 of the above European regulation comes into force.
+Equally from 9 June 2016, Article 7 of the above European regulation comes into force.
 Article 7, otherwise known as "Separation of payment card scheme and processing entities", addresses regulatory concerns that international card schemes, such as Visa and MasterCard, have commercial and operational advantages versus processor-only organisations, when offering transaction-processing services in Europe.

-Article 7 requires, Payment card schemes and processing entities to
+Article 7 requires payment card schemes and processing entities to

-- be independent in terms of accounting, organisation and decision-making processes - not present prices for payment card scheme and processing activities in a bundled manner - not cross-subsidise such processing activities - allow for the possibility that authorisation and clearing messages of single card-based payment transactions be separated and processed by different processing entities - not discriminate in any way between their subsidiaries/shareholders on the one hand and users of the payment card schemes and other contractual partners on the other hand - not make the provision of any service they offer conditional in any way on the acceptance by their contractual partner of any other service they offer.
+- be independent in terms of accounting, organisation and decision-making processes - not present prices for payment card scheme and processing activities in a bundled manner - not cross-subsidise such processing activities

+- allow for the possibility that authorisation and clearing messages of single card-based payment transactions be separated and processed by different processing entities - not discriminate in any way between their subsidiaries/shareholders on the one hand and users of the payment card schemes and other contractual partners on the other hand - not make the provision of any service they offer conditional in any way on the acceptance by their contractual partner of any other service they offer.

-The forced and very visible separation of payment scheme and processing, is intended to introduce greater competition between the likes of Visa and MasterCard and with other existing payment processing providers.
+The forced and very visible separation of payment scheme and processing is intended to introduce greater competition between schemes such as Visa and MasterCard and other existing payment processing providers.
 It is likely that all processing entities will be eager to pursue all processing opportunities that maximise their processing capacities, and not be restricted to card transaction processing only.